JoshuaKGoldberg/tidelift-me-up-site/README.md

 <h1 align="center">tidelift-me-up-site</h1>

-<p align="center">Web app to find your npm packages eligible for Tidelift funding. 💸</p>
+<p align="center">Web app to check if your npm packages are eligible for Tidelift funding. 💸</p>

 <p align="center">
 	<a href="#contributors" target="_blank">